jasonzoladz/purescript-rx-state/README.md

 NOT READY YET.
 COME BACK SOON.

-A tiny library for unidirectional data flow in PureScript applications using RxJS.  (tldr: [Erik Meijer](https://en.wikipedia.org/wiki/Erik_Meijer_(computer_scientist)) has already solved your state management problems.)
+A tiny library for unidirectional data flow in PureScript applications using RxJS.  (tl;dr: [Erik Meijer](https://en.wikipedia.org/wiki/Erik_Meijer_(computer_scientist)) has already solved your state management problems.)

 As this library relies on [RxJS](https://github.com/Reactive-Extensions/RxJS), you'll need to `npm install rx`.